The Sydney Corpus Lab has compiled a few resources on corpus linguistics:

 Discursis was developed by Dan Angus, Janet Wiles and Andrew Smith and reworked as an open source tool by the Sydney Informatics Hub.
 It is designed to analyse participant interactions around topics in conversations.

-Information on where to access these tools are available in the blog posts that are linked above.
+Information on where to access these tools are available in the blog posts that are linked above (or see the repositories here).